 Perryman is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 2,496 people and just one neighborhood, Perryman is the 183rd largest community in Maryland.

-Perryman is a blue-collar town, with 42.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Perryman is generally considered to be a blue-collar town.
+42.72% of the Perryman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Perryman is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Perryman who work in sales jobs (14.67%), office and administrative support (11.00%), and management occupations (7.44%).

 Also of interest is that Perryman has more people living here who work in computers and math than 95% of the places in the US.